Motown 25: Yesterday, Today, Forever: Mary Wells and Martha Reeves

-The 'first lady of Motown' Mary Wells and Vandellas frontwoman Martha Reeves were each given a 30-second spot, singing their respective hits, "My Guy" and "Heatwave."
+The 'first lady of Motown' Mary Wells and Vandellas frontwoman Martha Reeves were each given a 30-second spot, singing their respective hits, "My Guy" and "Heatwave".
+Reeves was a large aspect of what came from Motown in the following decades in the 1960s through the 1970s.
+Reeves performed without other original Vandellas members.
+Thus, the impact was strongly present throughout the 1960s due to the types of music being produced during this time.
+This music had a direct impact on the Civil Rights Movement.

+"Approximately four months after Martin Luther King Jr. appeared at Detroit’s Great March to Freedom, Malcolm X came to the Motor City.
+On November 10, 1963, the Nation of Islam’s most famous minister delivered his “Message to the Grass Roots” speech at the city’s Northern Negro Grass Roots Leadership Conference".

 The Jackson 5 / Michael Jackson

 Michael Jackson, who had recently released his worldwide best-selling album Thriller, was reunited with his brothers to perform a medley of their hits "I Want You Back", "The Love You Save", "Never Can Say Goodbye", and "I'll Be There".
 Jermaine was also there, finally performing with his brothers for the first time since leaving the group in 1975, and brother Randy joined the group for the medley as well (When Jermaine left the Jackson 5 for a solo career, Randy had replaced him).
-Michael Jackson originally turned down the opportunity to perform at the show, believing he had appeared too frequently on television at that time; at Berry Gordy's request, he agreed to perform if he was allotted time for a solo spot, to which Gordy agreed.
+Michael initially turned down the opportunity to perform at the show, believing he had appeared too frequently on television at that time; but at Motown founder Berry Gordy's request, he agreed to perform if he was allotted time for a solo spot, to which Gordy agreed.

-Widely hailed as his breakthrough performance as a solo artist, his solo performance followed the Jackson 5 performance.
-Jackson danced while singing to prerecorded vocals of "Billie Jean", which at the time was in the middle of a seven-week run atop the Billboard Hot 100 music charts and was the only non-Motown song performed on the show.
+Widely hailed as his breakthrough performance as a solo artist, Michael's solo performance followed the Jackson 5 performance.
+Michael danced while singing to prerecorded vocals of "Billie Jean", which at the time was in the middle of a seven-week run atop the Billboard Hot 100 music charts and was the only non-Motown song performed on the show.
 This was also the first time he performed what would become his most famous signature move, the moonwalk.

 In the years followed, Jackson's concert performances of "Billie Jean" would mirror his appearance at Motown 25, from the opening pose with the fedora, black sequin jacket, and glove, to the moonwalk routine in the song's bridge.